Returned

 (Celeriac)

 Little known in the United States, celeriac is grown for its rather homely edible rootstock.
-The cultivar 'Brilliant' has relatively smooth, medium-large, buff-colored "roots," with firm white flesh.
+The cultivar 'Diamant' has medium to large, buff-colored, vegetative bulbs with firm white flesh that resists internal browning.

 Thought to have originated in northern Europe, celeriac is a variety of celery (Apium graveolens), a widely cultivated biennial native to Europe, Southwest Asia, and North Africa.
 This vegetable is also known as celery root or knob celery.